 Coco Resort Penida – Private thatched-roof bungalows with TVs, mini bars, air conditioning, walk-in showers and toiletries.
 The property has an onsite bar, convenience store, coffee shop and restaurant, and offers spa services and has a lovely outdoor pool.
 Bicycle, scooter or car rental can be arranged by the hotel, Crystal Bay Beach is a half-hour hike, or a quick 5-minute scoot from the hotel.
 There are a handful of restaurants close by the hotel.
 Lots of great hikes and bike rides in the area.

 Frequently Asked Questions

 So Where Should You Stay in Bali?

-Bali is one of the most beautiful places in the world, offering a wide array of landscapes, food, and recreational activities that will fit any personality.
+Bali is one of the most beautiful places in the world, offering a wide array of landscapes, food, and recreational activities that will fit any personality and itinerary.
 Where you stay in Bali really depends on your personal preferences.
 Whether you prefer lounging in hipster cafes and catching waves in Canggu, spending your days at the spas and your nights at trendy restaurants and bars in Seminyak, or zenning out and getting your yoga on in Ubud, you will undoubtedly fall in love with Bali!